izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

 However we need not stop there; we can simplify and make the pattern more obvious by taking advantage of freedom due to no-signalling.
 For instance, in the first step we are using no-signalling between Alice's settings $x=2$ and $x=3$ where Bob inputs $y=2$.
-The idea is that two inequalities can be viewed as equivalent if taking the dot product of their respective grids with the probability matrix returns the same number.
+The idea is that two inequalities can be viewed as equivalent if taking the dot product of their respective grids with the probability matrix returns the same result.

 ```{figure} decompositions-shifting.JPG
 :name: decompositions-shifting-figure